 Last Updated on by

-The best way to get between Panama and Colombia is by sea.
-Although the two countries connect by a small piece of land, passing through the Darién Gap is not a great idea as the chance of death through drug lords or spiders is real.
+Although the two countries are connected by a small piece of land, passing through the Darién Gap is not a great idea as the chance of death through drug lords or spiders is real.
 So that leaves flying or taking a boat.

 But why fly, when you can take a boat through some of the most beautiful, uninhabited islands on the planet?